metio/terraform-provider-k8s/docs/data-sources/apps_stateful_set_v1_manifest.md

 - `allocated_resources` (Map of String) allocatedResources tracks the resources allocated to a PVC including its capacity.
 Key names follow standard Kubernetes label syntax.
 Valid values are either:	* Un-prefixed keys:		- storage - the capacity of the volume.	* Custom resources must use implementation-defined prefixed names such as 'example.com/my-custom-resource'Apart from above values - keys that are unprefixed or have kubernetes.io prefix are considered reserved and hence may not be used.Capacity reported here may be larger than the actual capacity when a volume expansion operation is requested.
 For storage quota, the larger value from allocatedResources and PVC.spec.resources is used.
 If allocatedResources is not set, PVC.spec.resources alone is used for quota calculation.
 If a volume expansion capacity request is lowered, allocatedResources is only lowered if there are no expansion operations in progress and if the actual volume capacity is equal or lower than the requested capacity.A controller that receives PVC update with previously unknown resourceName should ignore the update for the purpose it was designed.
 For example - a controller that only is responsible for resizing capacity of the volume, should ignore PVC updates that change other valid resources associated with PVC.This is an alpha field and requires enabling RecoverVolumeExpansionFailure feature.
 - `capacity` (Map of String) capacity represents the actual resources of the underlying volume.
 - `conditions` (Attributes List) conditions is the current Condition of persistent volume claim.
 If underlying persistent volume is being resized then the Condition will be set to 'Resizing'. (see [below for nested schema](#nestedatt--spec--volume_claim_templates--status--conditions))
 - `current_volume_attributes_class_name` (String) currentVolumeAttributesClassName is the current name of the VolumeAttributesClass the PVC is using.
-When unset, there is no VolumeAttributeClass applied to this PersistentVolumeClaim This is an alpha field and requires enabling VolumeAttributesClass feature.
+When unset, there is no VolumeAttributeClass applied to this PersistentVolumeClaim This is a beta field and requires enabling VolumeAttributesClass feature (off by default).
 - `modify_volume_status` (Attributes) ModifyVolumeStatus represents the status object of ControllerModifyVolume operation (see [below for nested schema](#nestedatt--spec--volume_claim_templates--status--modify_volume_status))
 - `phase` (String) phase represents the current phase of PersistentVolumeClaim.